l-faffe/Hello-World/README.md

 # Hello-World
-New in this app, just figuring it out
+New to this app, just figuring it out